ray-valdez/kata-containers/src/tools/cmd-tls-ctl/README.md

 ## Run

-The tool currently supports container `resume` and `pause` commands.
+The tool currently supports container `pause`, `resume`, and `list_containers` commands.
 Running the tool requires specifying the IP address of the VM where the `kata-agent` runs and the ID of an executing container.

 Use `crictl` to get the address of the Pod: